simetri-graphics/simetri/docs/topics/shapes.md

 ## List operations
 append(point)
 :   Add a point to the end of the points.
-It will fail if this would cause redundant points in the Shape object.
 If the Shape object is closed then when drawn this new appended point will be connected to the first point.

 clear()
 :   Remove all points from the Shape.